Furnace Repair Checklist

 - Make certain the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having problems turning off the schedule, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will force the heat to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than the room temperature.

 If your heat hasn’t turned on within several minutes, make certain that it has electricity by switching the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heating system might not have power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Check the manufacturer’s website for assistance.
 If you aren’t able to get your Wi-Fi thermostat to operate, call us at 815-410-1231 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.